WestonKelly/quarter-mile-tracker/README.md

 to drivers on their way back to the pits on the return road.
 With some small changes to the track timing equipment, drivers can receive and mannage their time slips more efficiently.
 For demonstration purposes in this app, users will receive AI-generated time slips based on user-provided horsepower and weight values.

 # Project requirements
-* Use of two 3rd party APIs, OpenAI and Tomorrow.IO(weather)
+* Use of two 3rd party APIs: OpenAI and Tomorrow.IO(weather)
-* Use of two CRUDing resources (cars and time slips)
+* Use of two CRUDing resources: cars and time slips
-* Token base user authentication
+* Token based user authentication
 * Django back-end models
 * PostgreSQL database
 * REACT.js front-end design and navigation